viebel/klipse/tutorial.md

 lein figwheel
 ```

-or
+The REPL doesn't currently have built-in readline support.
+To have a better experience use [rlwrap.](https://github.com/hanslub42/rlwrap)

 ```
 rlwrap lein figwheel
 ```

-Open `http://localhost:3449/` in chrome, open console, there is our "Hello world!" log.
+Open [http://localhost:3449/](http://localhost:3449/) in chrome, open console, there is our "Hello world!" log.
 Now, update `core.cljs`:

 ``` clojure
 (ns cljs_compiler.core)